 Success Boston: Evaluating Transition Coaching for College Success

-- Abt measured college persistence, achievement and financial aid filing among participants and similar students.
+- Abt measured college persistence, achievement, and completion among participants and similar students.

-In 2008, only 35 percent of Boston public school graduates who had enrolled in college had completed a post-secondary certificate within seven years of graduation.
-To improve those stats, the Boston Foundation, the city of Boston, Boston Public Schools, local nonprofits and 37 institutions of higher education implemented a four-part strategy, Success Boston, focused on getting ready, getting in, getting through and getting connected.
-A core component of the initiative is transition coaching to support students in their first two years of college.
+A 2008 report showed only 35 percent of Boston public school graduates who had enrolled in college had completed a postsecondary credential within seven years of graduation.
+To improve completion rates, the Boston Foundation, the city of Boston, Boston Public Schools, local nonprofits, and 37 local colleges launched a citywide college completion initiative, Success Boston, focused on students getting ready, getting in, getting through, and getting connected.
+A core component of the initiative is the provision of transition coaching to support students in their first two years of college.